 No development has occurred downstream of Eastonville Road, however the approved Meridian Ranch MDDP and this report indicate the Eastonville Road culvert crossing located downstream of this project does not provide enough capacity for the historic flow rates.
-It is anticipated that this culvert will be upgraded at the time of the Eastonville Road construction.
+It is anticipated that this culvert will be replaced with the Eastonville Road construction proposed by El Paso County.